Jackson Hole Traveler - Visitor Guide

 1. National Museum of Wildlife Art

-Just 2.5 miles north of the town of Jackson and overlooking the National Elk Refuge, this 51,000-square foot facility offers 14 galleries, a sculpture trail, library and gift shop.
-On May 8, 2008, President George W. Bush signed a Public Lands bill recognizing the NMWA as the "National Museum of Wildlife Art of the United States", so don't miss this cultural icon in Jackson Hole.
+Just 2.5 miles north of Jackson and overlooking the National Elk Refuge, this 51,000-square-foot facility offers 14 galleries, a sculpture trail, a library, and a gift shop.
+On May 8, 2008, President George W. Bush signed a Public Lands bill recognizing the NMWA as the "National Museum of Wildlife Art of the United States" so don't miss this cultural icon in Jackson Hole.
 Great activities are here for kids, too, including a Children's Discovery Gallery.
 Enjoy a creative lunch with a view at Palate restaurant that complements the museum’s world-renowned art.
 Sip a glass of rosé on the patio, linger over your meal and peruse the museum’s world-class art collection.

 astoria-hot-springs-park-jackson-hole